jktis/Trade-Classification-Algorithms/README.md

 buyer- and seller-initiated trades.

-Available methods are the Lee-Ready algorithm (Lee and Ready, 1991), the Bulk-Volume classification algortihm (Easley et al., 2012), the algorithm of Ellis et al. (2000), the algorithm of Chakrabarty et al.
+Available methods are the Lee-Ready algorithm (Lee and Ready, 1991), the Bulk-Volume classification algorithm (Easley et al., 2012), the algorithm of Ellis et al. (2000), the algorithm of Chakrabarty et al.
 (2007) and the Full-Information algorithm of Jurkatis (2020).